Philosophy of Gender

 A paper defending a 'gendering-first' view: the idea that the primary phenomenon to analyse is the social act of gendering, and the ways of seeing others that this expresses, rather than the property of belonging to a certain gender.
 On this view, statements like 'X is a woman' have only trivial truth-conditions (they are true is X is a woman): their function is not to assert an independent fact but to participate in the social practice of gendering.

-A paper on the ways that people's intuitive judgements of what feels violent and what can be consented to are heavily influenced by the perceived gender of the people involved; I apply Bettcher's analysis of gender as 'moral sex' and Butler's analysis of materialisation to analyse the implicit ideology of anti-trans activism.
+A paper on the ways that people's intuitive judgements of what feels violent and what can be consented to are heavily influenced by the perceived gender of the people involved; I apply Bettcher's analysis of gender as 'moral sex' and Butler's analysis of materialization to analyze the implicit ideology of anti-trans activism.

 A paper asking, essentially, who it is that does the 'constructing' when something is socially constructed - in particular, who is responsible for constructing oppressive categories and systems?
 I argue that it's misleading both to attribute agency too narrowly, to one specific identifiable demographic or institution, and to attribute it too widely, to an undifferentiated 'us'.
 Rather, a cluster of overlapping collective agents exert different degrees of agency and bear different degrees of responsibility.
 (This links up with my work on collective agency)